 Easily grown in average, medium, well-drained soils in full sun to part shade.
 Plants of this species are noted for their shade tolerance, however too much shade decreases flower production.
 Prefers rich, loamy, acidic soils.
 Mulch roots in winter.
 Top growth is not reliably winter hardy throughout USDA Zone 5 where plants may suffer tip dieback or die entirely to the ground in harsh winters.
 When plants die to the ground in winter, the roots often survive and send up new shoots in spring.

-This tutsan cultivar is a stoloniferous, deciduous shrub which typically grows 1.5-3' tall.
-Best ornamental features are: (1) oval to oblong, dark plum-purplish green leaves (to 4" long) which emit a mildly resinous scent when bruised, (2) clusters of rose-like, 5-petaled, yellow flowers (3/4" diameter) with bushy center clumps of yellow stamens in summer and (3) red-aging-to-black berries in fall.
+'Albury Purple' typically grows 1.5-3' tall.
+Its best ornamental features are: (1) oval to oblong, dark plum-purplish green leaves (to 4" long) which emit a mildly resinous scent when bruised, (2) clusters of rose-like, 5-petaled, yellow flowers (3/4" diameter) with bushy center clumps of yellow stamens in summer and (3) red-aging-to-black berries in fall.
 Stems are distinctively 2-edged.
 This cultivar is synonymous with and sometimes also sold as 'Tedbury Purple'.